8ta4/accent/DONTREADME.md

 No, it doesn't.
 The built-in speech-to-text on macOS doesn't provide word-level probabilities.

+> Is the choice of speech-to-text API based on the lowest overall word error rate?

+Nope.
+Instead of focusing on that, the tool uses an API that has a low word error rate:

+- for high-frequency words since pronunciation practice is mainly about these and can steer clear of uncommon words that speech-to-text APIs often trip up on.

+- in low-noise settings because it's fair to tell users to practice somewhere quiet.

 > Does this tool use macOS's built-in text-to-speech?

 No, it doesn't.
 The built-in text-to-speech on macOS sounds low-quality.